-- Impacts on the water resources (surface waters and/or groundwater, depending on the resources to be used) due to water use for construction activities including associated and auxiliary facilities and due to operation of the quarries/borrow sites depending on the location of these sites and the groundwater level. - Degradation impacts on surface water quality due to improper management of the wastewater, waste and chemicals/hazardous substances along with surface runoff resulting in sediment accumulation on the waterbody, - Impacts on surface water flow and flood risk due to poor management of surface runoff, and - Impacts on groundwater resources due to accidental spill/leakage and improper management of hazardous materials and waste (including wastewater).
+- Impacts on the water resources (surface waters and/or groundwater, depending on the resources to be used) due to water use for construction activities including associated and auxiliary facilities and due to operation of the quarries/borrow sites (in case needed for the sub-project) depending on the location of these sites and the groundwater level. - Degradation impacts on surface water quality due to improper management of the wastewater, waste and chemicals/hazardous substances along with surface runoff resulting in sediment accumulation on the waterbody, - Impacts on surface water flow and flood risk due to poor management of surface runoff, and - Impacts on groundwater resources due to accidental spill/leakage and improper management of hazardous materials and waste (including wastewater).